CBD and Fibromyalgia

 The Times recently reported in Sept 2020 that Police Chiefs are backing the use of a new ‘ Cannabis Card’ that will provide legal access to medical-grade cannabis for millions of people with some serious health conditions such as depression, arthritis, MS, and cancer.

-Again surely this is a firm acknowledgment of the very real impact CBD can have for people with some serious health conditions, and that it is becoming more widely accepted in mainstream society.
+Again surely this is a firm acknowledgment of the very real impact CBD help for anxiety can have for people with some serious health conditions, and that it is becoming more widely accepted in mainstream society.
 Hopefully, Fibro sufferers can be included in this group.

 Click Here For Carly Barton Video on Sky News